 Your right to light is typically threatened by nearby expansion or construction of buildings that may block the light from your property.
 This is known as a right to light injury, which is defined as loss of light when the light within a room is reduced to less than 50% of the original amount.

 It’s important to know that the 45-degree and 25-degree rules have nothing to do with legal rights to light.
 Sometimes, people suggest that drawing a 45-degree line from a neighbour’s window can show if they might have a legal right to light.
 But this idea is completely wrong and not enough to determine if a neighbour’s room is affected by a right to light issue.
 Our comprehensive guide lets you learn more about the 45-degree and 25-degree rules of thumb.

 How can you acquire a right to light?

-Most commonly, a legal right to light will be acquired by anyone who has enjoyed uninterrupted light through an opening (without specific consent, openly and without threat, and without interruption) for more than 20 years.
-However, there are alternative means of obtaining a legal right of light such as by express grant or implied grant; these alternatives can mean that a new building can immediately have rights of light without having enjoyed light through openings for 20 years.
+Most commonly, a legal right to light will be acquired by anyone who has enjoyed uninterrupted light through an opening (without specific consent, openly, without threat, and without interruption) for over 20 years.
+However, there are alternative means of obtaining a legal right of light, such as by express grant or implied grant; these alternatives can mean that a new building can immediately have rights of light without having enjoyed light through openings for 20 years.